AESTHETICS AND RATIONALE BEHIND OUR WORK

 I'm extremely selective on the material I decide to work on, as I do not work on music I do not believe in or enjoy.
-How can anyone do a good job if they do not genuinely enjoy listening to the material they'll be mastering or mixing?
+How can anyone do a good job if they do not genuinely enjoy listening to the material they'll be mastering?
 I'm not interested in taking anyone's money while yet helping unleash another atrocious album into an already saturated music environment.
-There's a level of integrity and social responsibility in what I do, and I want to make sure my work doesn't contribute to the problem.
+There's a level of integrity and social responsibility in what I do.
+I want to make sure my work doesn't contribute to the problem.
 I require to listen to the material before committing to the project.
 If I do not like the music, I will not work on it.
 Period.

 If you are hiring me to work on your music, you are doing so understanding the value of what I'll bring to the equation and are familiar with my aesthetic.
 I will find a good balance between fidelity and audio levels across a multitude of sound systems.
-My goal, whenever I’m mastering or mixing, is to add a new perspective on how your music should sound, based on my own ethos, experience and musical taste.
+My goal is to add a new perspective on how your music should sound, based on my own ethos, experience and musical taste.